 We consider convex optimization programs affected by uncertainty $\delta$, and represent uncertainty by means of scenarios.
-This gives rise to the so-called convex scenario programs, where given a collection of $S$ scenarios, constraints are enforced only on those scenarios~\cite{CC:05,CG:08,Cal:10}.
+This gives rise to the so-called convex scenario programs, where constraints are enforced only on the scenarios in $ S $~\cite{CC:05,CG:08,Cal:10}.
 We are particularly interested in the case where some of the scenarios are removed, in view of improving the performance of the obtained solution.
-This is known as \emph{sampling and discarding} in the terminology of \cite{CG:11} (it is also referred to as scenario approach with constraint removal~\cite{Cal:10}).
+This is known as \emph{sampling and discarding} in the terminology of \cite{CG:11} (also known as scenario approach with constraint removal in \cite{Cal:10}).

 To this end, for any set $R \subset S$, with $| R | = r < m$, consider the following problem